Bernard-Dugas/r.diag/README.md

  This toolkit was originally derived from an early 1990's unix port of the then CRAY version of the CCCma diagnostic toolkit.
-Additional code produced at UQAM for diagnostics of regional climate data in the late 1990's is also included in the toolbox.
+Additional code produced at UQAM for diagnostics of regional climate data in the late 1990's is also included in the toolkit.

  The GEM toolkit is built in the R.DIAG executable binary.
 The toolkit commands can be grouped under several themes or section.